Nivl/voorhees/README.md

 # Voorhees

-Voorhees is a program that parses the depency tree to find dependencies that might no longer be maintained.
+Voorhees is a program that parses a Go dependency tree to find dependencies that might no longer be maintained.

 ```